 First of all, we had to chase the sheep around a field and gather them into an enclosure.
 I wish there was a drone filming me and the squire running around the field trying to herd the sheep into one corner.
 People would pay good money to see comedy like that.
 It makes me laugh just thinking about it.
 We must have made quite a sight!

 It took some time to accomplish the first part of our task.
 The next stage in our assigned work for the day was even more interesting.
 We had to turn each sheep upside down (one at a time of course) so they were on their backs.
 Why on earth were we doing this?

 So that we could cut their toenails!!!
-Poor sheep!
+(That’s what he told me we were doing.
+But we were trimming their hooves in reality) Poor sheep!
 Although, it is important for their health apparently.
-What a task.
+What a task!

 That was indeed one of the most memorable Monday mornings I have had.

 I have done various types of work over the years.
-I have worked in finance, as a receptionist, administrator, legal secretary, gardener, cleaner, laundry, cook, teacher, proof-reader, data entry clerk, driver, painter/decorator, I worked for a record company, I have cared for terminally ill patients and those with dementia.
+I have worked in finance, as a receptionist, administrator, legal and medical secretary, gardener, cleaner, sign language interpreter, pharmacy dispensing assistant, laundry, cook, teacher, proofreader (I know I know, you’d never guess by the amount of typos in my blogging posts!), data entry clerk, driver, painter/decorator, I worked for a record company, I have cared for terminally ill patients and those with dementia.
 I have cared for ponies, chickens, pets, I have walked dogs – (£15 per hour for each dog in case you were wondering – and that was what the clients offered, I didn’t suggest that rate).